The Sorcerer

 The young halfling girl ducked into an alleyway

-All three of the characters above are sorcerers; living and breathing fonts of arcane power.
-Unlike other mages, they are one with their magic, and they can shape it to great affect.
+All three of the characters described above are Sorcerers; living and breathing fonts of pure arcane power.
+Unlike other spellcasters, a Sorcerer's power comes from within, and their innate understanding allows them to shape it to great effect.

 Magic Made Manifest

-Whether born with a spark of innate arcane potential within them, or gifted their sorcerous ability by a powerful entity, sorcerers at their core are walking incarnations of magical potential.
-Sorcerers are a rare occurrence amongst mortals, and their innate power often leads to them being the center of attention.
-However, this power does have its downsides, and when not used, it finds ways to spill out into the world.
+Whether born with a spark of innate arcane potential within them or gifted their sorcerous abilities by a powerful entity, Sorcerers at their core are walking incarnations of magical potential.
+A true Sorcerer is a rare occurrence amongst the races of mortals, and their innate power often leads to them being the center of attention.
+However, this power does have its downsides, and when not used, this sorcery will find ways to spill out into the world.

 Innate Arcane Power

-Magic is an integral part of the life of any sorcerer, suffusing their body, mind, and soul.
+Magic is an integral part of the life of any Sorcerer, suffusing their body, mind, and soul.
 For some, this power is inherited from a bloodline that carries the magic of a powerful being.
 Others manifest their power randomly, having it burst forth in unexpected ways.
-The appearance of power is unpredictable, some bloodlines producing a sorcerer once a generation, and in others, each descendant has sorcerous potential.
+The appearance of power is unpredictable, some bloodlines produce a Sorcerer once a generation, and in others, each descendant has sorcerous potential.

-Whatever their origins, sorcerers have no use for the spellbooks of wizards or the patronage of clerics or warlocks.
-They themselves are the source of their power, and they can harness their power to produce overwhelming feats of magic.
+Whatever their origin, Sorcerers have no use for the spell books of Wizards or the patronage of Clerics or Warlocks.
+They are their own source of magical power and learn to

 Creating